 Get a Free Bite to Eat at the Snack Shack

 If there’s one thing that will work up an appetite, it’s a day at the beach.
 Luckily, CocoCay can spoil you when it comes to food.

-There is the large buffet area that serves lunch, but during our visits we fell in love with the Snack Shack.
+There is the large buffet area that serves lunch for free, but during our visits we fell in love with the Snack Shack.
 The place serves up items like burgers, dogs, salads, and fries, but it’s all a step above what you’d find at the buffet.